-Do you have a special event, anniversary, product launch, team achievement or retirement you want to commemorate with a fun, custom-designed, group caricature?
-With over 35 years of experience in corporate branding and design, Goofy Faces will create a unique and memorable piece of art for your team or family.
+Do you have a special occasion, anniversary, product launch, team achievement or retirement you want to commemorate with a fun, custom-designed, group caricature?
+With over 35 years of experience in illustration, corporate branding and design, Goofy Faces will create a unique and memorable piece of art for your team or family.

 A lot goes in to creating the artwork, so providing the best quality photos up front really helps make the process go smoother and helps keep your project on time.

 What makes a good photo for your group caricature?

 Here are some expert Do’s and Don’ts to help you pick the best photos to send so we give you the best end result!